How to Become a Cybercrime Investigator [+ Salary & Career Guide]

 Cybercrime Investigator Hard Skills

-To give you an idea of what companies are looking for, here are some examples pulled from recent LinkedIn job postings for cyber investigators:
+To give you an idea of what skills cyber crime jobs demand, here are some examples compiled from recent LinkedIn job postings for cyber investigators:

 • Experience with evidence documentation (for use in court)